Forgive—And Set Yourself Free!-

 The Bible says that the greater the offence, the greater the need to forgive your offender in order to go on with your life.
 Remember when you were growing up, how your parents would tell you to close the door?
-That’s because you were letting in the insects.
+That’s because in winter you were letting in the cold and in summer you were letting in the insects.

 Complete healing can take months or years.
 When someone hurts you deeply, you must purpose in your heart to keep forgiving them until you’re free from their influence.
 No matter what they took from you through abuse, abandonment, betrayal, manipulation or deceit, the fact is that bitterness will take more!
-Like beating your own back with a stick, unforgiveness lets the person who hurt you keep on doing it.
+Like making a rod for your own back, unforgiveness lets the person who hurt you keep on doing it.
 So until the issue is resolved, you may have to get down on your knees every day and pray, ‘Lord, by an act of my will, I forgive ________ and ask You to bless them.
 I’m turning them over to You and getting on with my life.’

 There’s no shortcut—it’s the only path to freedom!